notabucketofspam/ARGB/readme.md

 # ARGB

-Intended for use with an ATmega328P device, such as the Gelid Solutions CODI6.
+Intended for use with an ATmega328P device, such as the Gelid Solutions CODI6, available [here][-1].

+Both of the executable projects are usable, however the FreeRTOS version is not as preferred due to its lack of granular task scheduling.

 Notes: